 With both bills, H5467 and H5468, we have an opportunity to create a more sustainable, forward-thinking funding structure for RIPTA and public transit in Rhode Island.
 This will not only help fill the immediate funding gap, but also set the stage for a more reliable and equitable transportation system in the years to come.
-I strongly urge the House Finance Committee to prioritize these bills and take decisive action in supporting public transit as a critical part of Rhode Island's future.
+I strongly urge the Senate Finance Committee to prioritize these bills and take decisive action in supporting public transit as a critical part of Rhode Island's future.

-I urge you to support H5467 & H5468, to give RIPTA a fair share of the Motor Fuel Tax.
+I urge you to support H5467 & H5468, to give RIPTA a fair share of the Motor Fuel Tax and support the riders who rely on the service.